 The Shining Rock Wilderness is a protected Wilderness Area in the Blue Ridge Mountains of North Carolina.
-Its first 13,400 acres were among the original components of the National Wilderness Preservation System passed in 1964.
+The original tract of land was among the first protected areas in the National Wilderness Preservation System that was passed in 1964.
 Today, the Shining Rock Wilderness now includes a total of 18,483 acres, making it the largest Wilderness Area in North Carolina.
 This protected wilderness was later joined by the adjacent Middle Prong Wilderness Area in 1984.

-Both Wilderness Areas are located in the Pisgah National Forest, and border the Blue Ridge Parkway where it forms a large "V", roughly halfway between the Great Smoky Mountains and Asheville, NC.
-The Shining Rock Wilderness occupies the eastern half of the V, while the Middle Prong Wilderness occupies the western half.
+Both Wilderness Areas are located in the Pisgah National Forest, and border the Blue Ridge Parkway where it forms a large V-shaped valley, roughly halfway between the Great Smoky Mountains and Asheville, NC.
+The Shining Rock Wilderness occupies the eastern half of the "V", while the Middle Prong Wilderness is located on the western half.
 The two areas are separated by NC Route 215.

 The very steep and rugged terrain of the Shining Rock Wilderness includes five mountains that rise above 6000 feet.
 At 6030 feet, Cold Mountain is the highest point in the Wilderness.
-These mountains run along a 10-mile range known as the Shining Rock Ledge, which offer spectacular panoramic views and diverse habitats.
+These mountains run along a 10-mile range known as the Shining Rock Ledge, which offer spectacular panoramic views and diverse natural habitats.

-Meandering through the heart of the Wilderness is the famous Art Loeb Trail, a National Recreation Trail that traverses over the highest peaks and balds, and can be used to reach the summit of Cold Mountain.
+Meandering through the heart of the Wilderness is the renowned Art Loeb Trail, a National Recreation Trail that traverses over the highest peaks and balds, and can be used to reach the summit of Cold Mountain.
 The Art Loeb is considered by many to be one the most scenic trails in the region.

 |Hiking in the Shining Rock Wilderness|

 Almost all the trails in the Shining Rock Wilderness are rated as difficult.
 Additionally, some of the trails can be hard to follow in some places.
 Hikers should bring a good detailed map with them before venturing into the wilds.

 There are three main access points for trails within the Wilderness.
 The Black Balsam area near the Blue Ridge Parkway (near milepost 420) is the most popular.
 Although it's not part of the Wilderness itself, the Art Loeb and Ivestor Gap trails lead into Shining Rock from this location.